Former Scholars

 (2013-2016), email: velvet.park@hotmail.com

-Velvet works with faculty mentor Kristy Forsgren investigating the potential effects of endocrine disrupting compounds on Pacific Sanddab (Citharicthys sordidus) reproductive health.
+Velvet worked with faculty mentor Kristy Forsgren investigating the potential effects of endocrine disrupting compounds on Pacific Sanddab (Citharicthys sordidus) reproductive health.
 Velvet applied for and was awarded the Jerome Wilson Memorial Scholarship in 2014.
 She presented her independent research at the annual conference of the Western Society of Naturalists, 2014, in Tacoma, WA.
 She received travel funding from COAST to present her research at the 2015 annual meeting of the Society for the Advancement of Chicanos and Native Americans in Science, in Washington, DC, where she won an Outstanding Poster Award in Marine Biology for her work.
 Velvet is in the M.S. program in Environmental Studies at CSUF, working with the Orange County Water District investigating microplastics in wastewater.

 Eric Peralta